jkzorz/SituSeq/README.md

 Next, there are two options:
 - [**Stream 1**](https://github.com/jkzorz/SituSeq/blob/main/Stream1A_assignTaxonomy.R): Assign taxonomy to 16S rRNA amplicon data.
 This method only requires R. Use [Stream1B](https://github.com/jkzorz/SituSeq/blob/main/Stream1B_visualizeTaxonomy.R) for summary and visualization of the taxonomic classification.
-- [**Stream 2**](https://github.com/jkzorz/SituSeq/blob/main/Stream2_BLAST_database_search.R): Perform a BLAST search of your Nanopore sequences against a custom built database containing sequences of interest.
-This method only requires R.
+- [**Stream 2**](https://github.com/jkzorz/SituSeq/blob/main/Stream2A_BLAST_database_search.R): Perform a BLAST search of your Nanopore sequences against a custom built database containing sequences of interest.
+This method only requires R. Use [Stream 2B](https://github.com/jkzorz/SituSeq/blob/main/Stream2B_BLAST_results_visualization.R) for summary and visualization of the BLAST results.

 *SituSeq* was designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop.
 All you have to do is copy and paste the code!